GHarishRagaventra-2k/GHarishRagaventra-2k/README.md

 - 👋 Hi, I’m @GHarishRagaventra-2k
-- 👀 I’m interested in Web development
+- 👀 I’m interested in testing
-- 🌱 I’m currently learning Fullstack
+- 🌱 I’m currently learning java selenium
-- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me via LinkedIn or Gmail
 - 😄 Pronouns: He
 - ⚡ Fun fact: Code is not just a word it is road...